rauhryan/hydra/docs/tutorial/06-resources.md

 ## Next Up

 Resources can produce values via `provide()`, but what about ongoing streams of data?
-In Part 3, we'll learn about [Channels and Streams](./07-channels-streams.md) for pub/sub communication.
+In Part 3, we'll learn about [Channels](./07-channels.md) for communication between operations.